esimov/pigo/README.md

 $ cat input/source.jpg | pigo >out.jpg -cf=/path/to/cascade
 $ pigo -out out.jpg < input/source.jpg -cf=/path/to/cascade
 ```
 Using the `empty` string as value for the `-out` flag will skip the image generation part.
 This combined with the `-json` flag will encode the detection results into the specified json file.
-You can also use the pipe `-` value for the `-json` flag to output the detection coordinates to the standard output `stdout` output.
+You can also use the pipe `-` value for the `-json` flag to output the detection coordinates to the standard (`stdout`) output.

 ## Real time face detection